DCPROGS/DCSTATS/README.md

 ## Installation

-`dcstats` package can be installed locally with (note a space and a dot at the end):
+If you are using 'pip' then the `dcstats` package can be installed locally with (note a space and a dot at the end):

 `pip install .`